gtalin/100-days-of-code/log.md

 **Thoughts:** Making a starfield in JS.
 So far particles on a dark background (in canvas)

 **Link to work:**  No link.

+## Day 59: March 14, 2017

+**Today's Progress**: Started work on force directed graph Free code camp

+**Thoughts:** I am following some force directed graph d3 tutorials I found online to do my free code camp project.
+Following the tutorial I was able to get circles as nodes.
+Need to use flags instead.
+Already have a feeling that is going to be tougher than I think. (have sprites with css making that work in SVG)
+Will also work on changing parameters for simulation so that it looks more open and nodes a bit farther apart.

+**Link to work:**  No link.